Points won by each set: | 39-39, 50-50 |

 Tie-breaks: (9/7, 24/22)…

 On Opelka’s 8th match point, Isner proposed a serve-and-volley action (6/8 for the match, Opelka didn’t play it once), his younger friend passed him with a backhand down the line.
-Prior to the second set tie-break, they played 12 games whithin 36 minutes, the 13th game lasted 34 minutes.
+Prior to the second set tie-break, they played 12 games within 36 minutes, the 13th game lasted 34 minutes.

-The longest tie-breaks to win the match 2-0: Dallas ’22: Opelka d.
+Dallas ’22: Opelka d.
 Isner 7-6, 7-6(22) Houston ’04: Federer d.
 Safin 6-3, 7-6(18) Toronto ’06: Acasuso d.
 Phau 7-5, 7-6(18) Florence ’85: Arias d.
 Allan 6-2, 7-6(15) Indianapolis ’01: Ljubicic d.
 Woodruff 6-3, 7-6(15) Acapulco ’05: Montanes d.
 Zib 6-4, 7-6(15) Hamburg ’07: Ferrero d.
 Safin 6-3, 7-6(15) Washington ’16: Johnson d.
 Isner 7-6, 7-6(15) Rosmalen ’93: Masur d.
 Krajicek 6-3, 7-6(14) Lyon ’93: Pioline d.
 El Aynaoui 7-6, 7-6(14) Cincinnati ’96: Muster d.
 W.Ferreira 7-6, 7-6(14) Basel ’06: Federer d.
 Ferrer 6-3, 7-6(14) Nottingham ’08: Karlovic d.
 Querrey 7-6, 7-6(14) London ’12: Isner d.
 Tipsarevic 7-5, 7-6(14) Bogota ’13: Karlovic d.
 Sijsling 6-3, 7-6(14)

 Points won by each set: | 39-39, 50-50 |